anna099/hegel/observing-self/3-phrenology.md

 > has done, and all that she has suffered through circumstance and destiny, is
 > recorded in these organs of the will.[^26]

-An 'mediating' organ like the face is thus taken to be an outer sign of the inner, but -- just as before -- this notion of *signifiying* leads to significant problems.
+A 'mediating' organ like the face is thus taken to be an outer sign of the inner, but -- just as before -- this notion of *signifiying* leads to significant problems.
 The face is 'indeed an expression', Hegel writes, 'but at the same time it is so only in the sense of a *sign*, so that the makeup of that